Deep ocean lure grows as high-tech drilling pays off

 The risks are great, as demonstrated by BP's Macondo well, of 2010 Gulf oil spill infamy.
 Drilled in just below 5,000 feet of water and encountering pressure of 12,000 psi, it was not a record breaker.
 Yet the Transocean (RIG.N)-managed Deepwater Horizon rig exploded, killing 11 people.
 The pipework collapsed, buckling, and the blowout preventer failed.

 A spewing, broken Macondo took months to cap, set off the United States' worst offshore environmental disaster, and is set to cost BP billions of dollars in compensation and fines.
-It also overshadows the financial future of Transocean, the world's number one rig operator.
+It also overshadows the financial future of TransOcean, the world number one rig operator.

 But the potential rewards offshore are equally enormous.